Opmeer Housing Association on usage tests

-Suppose you want to cancel your rent.
-Do you then click on the 'move' button?
-Woningbedrijf Opmeer used questions like these to investigate whether the route and names of various processes on its website are clear to users.
-It yielded great insights, for example the difference in perception of young and older tenants.
-How did these insights affect the design of the new website?
+Suppose you want to terminate your lease.
+Would you click on the 'move' button?
+Housing association Opmeer used questions like this to investigate whether the route and names of various processes on its website are clear to users.
+This yielded valuable insights, such as the difference in perception between young and older tenants.
+How did these insights influence the design of the new website?

-If you want to rent a house in the municipality of Opmeer, or if you are already a tenant, you will soon come to the website of Woningbedrijf Opmeer.
-To improve services to tenants and house seekers, the website was revamped in late 2020.
-A project that was carried out in about 6 weeks together with Shift2.
-Simone Onneweer, policy officer Woningbedrijf Opmeer: "A tough project, the site really needed an update, before and behind the scenes."
+If you want to rent a home in the municipality of Opmeer, or if you are already a tenant, you will quickly find yourself on the website of Woningbedrijf Opmeer.
+In order to improve services to tenants and house hunters, the website was revamped at the end of 2020.
+This project was carried out in collaboration with Shift2 over a period of approximately six weeks.
+Simone Onneweer, policy officer at Woningbedrijf Opmeer: "It was a challenging process, but the site really needed an update, both in front of and behind the scenes."

 Warm and personal

-"In a kick-off meeting, Shift2 (formerly SIM) collected ideas and wishes from us.
-These could be categorized under three points.
+"In an initial meeting, Shift2 (formerly SIM) gathered our ideas and wishes.
+These could be grouped into three points.
 For example, it was important to improve the look and feel.
-We especially wanted the website to be warmer and more personal with more color and nice pictures with people on them.
+Above all, we wanted the website to be warmer and more personal, with more color and beautiful photos of people.
 Developing the format for this was a lot of fun," Simone says enthusiastically.
 "We tested it among users.
-It is instructive to see how everyone views and experiences such a website.
-For example, one young tenant found it unfortunate that the homepage features a photo with an older person on it.
-Whereas we deliberately chose that photo because it shows both an older and younger person.
-In terms of style, the new website now also fits much better with the house style of municipality Opmeer of which we are part."
+It's instructive to see how everyone views and experiences such a website.
+For example, a young tenant thought it was a shame that the homepage featured a photo of an older person.
+Whereas we had deliberately chosen that photo because it showed both an older and a younger person.
+The new website now also fits in much better with the house style of the municipality of Opmeer, of which we are a part."

 Structuring from the customer's perspective

-A second issue was structuring the information.
-What information should be at the front and is it findable?
-Simone: "Previously, the information was presented more from our housing company.
-From what we thought was important to our customers and from what we wanted to tell them.
-Using usage tests, we started looking from the customers' perspective.
-What information do they look up the most?
+A second point was structuring the information.
+Which information should be at the forefront and is it easy to find?
+Simone: "Previously, the information was presented more from the perspective of our housing association.
+Based on what we thought was important to our customers and what we wanted to tell them.
+Based on user tests, we started looking at things from the customers' perspective.
+What information do they search for most?
 What do they want to know?
 And do they recognize the names of things?
 Is the routing clear?
-Things like that were addressed.
-Based on the results, we started structuring.
-For example, 'register' and 'terminate rent' have become top tasks.
-They feature prominently on the homepage, as does 'submit a repair request'.
-Very handy for tenants and house seekers."
+These kinds of issues were addressed.
+We structured the site based on the results.
+For example, 'register' and 'terminate lease' have become top tasks.
+They are prominently displayed on the homepage, as is 'submit a repair request'.
+Very useful for tenants and house hunters."

 Arrange online

-The third issue was improving online services.
-"Our customers are used to calling, but much more can now be arranged online.
-Those options also fit better with these times," Simone explains.
-"Think, for example, of submitting a repair request.
-The tenant saves time by submitting the report online, because it goes directly to the right department.
-An additional advantage: the customer contact center (CCC) no longer has to record and forward the technical reports.
-That freed up time can now be used by the KCC for other questions."
+The third point was improving online services.
+"Our customers are used to calling, but now much more can be arranged online.
+These options are also more in line with the times," Simone explains.
+"Take submitting a repair request, for example.
+It saves the tenant time by reporting it online, because it goes directly to the right department.
+An additional advantage is that the customer contact center (CCC) no longer has to record and forward technical reports.
+The CCC can now use the time freed up for other questions."

 150% better

-Simone is delighted with the results.
+Simone is very pleased with the result.
 "The look and feel is 150% better.
-The top tasks are very convenient and tenants can now arrange more online."
-As far as she is concerned, a good foundation is in place.
-"We still have some actions and wishes on our list.
-For example, text adjustments are still needed to better match user terminology.
-Also an online form for reporting nuisance, frequently asked questions and arranging an automatic transfer of rent via Digid are still on the planning.
-The goal is always to make customers more clear about the possibilities.
-We want to make it as easy as possible for them," Simone concludes.
-Just like Shift2, in other words.
+The top tasks are very useful and tenants can now arrange more online."
+As far as she is concerned, a good foundation has been laid.
+"We still have a few actions and wishes on our list.
+For example, some text adjustments are still needed to better match the terminology used by users.
+An online form for reporting nuisance, frequently asked questions, and arranging automatic rent payments via Digid are also still on the agenda.
+The goal is always to give customers more clarity about the possibilities.
+We want to make it as easy as possible for them," concludes Simone.
+Just like Shift2.

 Curious about the result?
-Check out the website of Woningbedrijf Opmeer here.
+Take a look at the Woningbedrijf Opmeer website here.

 Curious about the possibilities for your website?